Daiigr/resume/README.md

 - **Vice President** of the Tech Club, organizing events like our school's Maker Faire and securing sponsorships.
 - **Founder and Coach** of a robotics team, leading to a second-place finish at the FTC Qatar Nationals and participation in the FTC 2022 World Championship in Houston.
 - **Participant** in the Inspirit AI Summer Program, gaining insights into AI model building.
+- **iOS Developer** for [WindRider](https://github.com/Daiigr/windrider-ios.git), an app designed to enhance the cycling experience by analyzing wind conditions.

 ### 🛠 Skills